Libardo1/yelp-2/README.md

 Ordinarily you could simply deploy it locally by cloning this repo and run: R -e "shiny::runApp('yelp')", but it uses the csv which is outside of R.

+Also, the global.R file is really just another processing file to demo how yelp_ads_new.csv was derived.
+When running the project, it's recommended you remove it from the project directory.

-After that though, you may either run the above command or enter R yourself, and enter: runApp('~/yelp')
+After doing this, you may either run the above command or enter R yourself, and enter: runApp('~/yelp')

 You'll find this app running at http://localhost:8100/